|

 was voted #7 on the top 50 Songs of all time.
 Olomana

 Recording Arts for their body of work over the years.
+In 2012 Jerry and Olomana were inducted into the Hawaiian Music Hall of

 Jerry is perhaps most honored by his Moe Keale;